913 10th Ave SE

 Vertigo and Dizziness

-Vertigo is the sensation of feeling that you are spinning, the room around you is spinning or you feel like you are moving when you are really not moving.
-Generally happens when you move your head or you change positions (i.e. getting in and out bed).
+Vertigo is the sensation of movement where there is little to no movement.
+This includes feeling as if you or the room around you is spinning or moving.
+Generally, this happens when you move your head or change positions (i.e. getting in and out bed).

 -